vigevenoj/k8sharkbait/README.md

 # Future work
 in no particular order
 * Add inbound/outbound SMTP
-* influxdb (spinning this up is underway; see the monitoring directory for helm chart values and volume claims)
-* grafana (probably unneeded if a full TICK stack is used)
-* secure configuration parameters
-* prometheus/alertmanager or another monitoring and metrics stack (see note above about influxdb)
 * mqtt (see mosquitto.yaml for this.
 It does not have an ingress)
 * owntracks (owntracks2db pod works and is persisting data, see locationupdates.yaml)